philipcwhite/Monitoring/README.md

 ## Updates

+10/4/2018 - I started a massive rewrite of the webserver using CherryPy.
+A lot of the existing functionality is currently missing.
+I am working to add this back as soon as possible.
+I was going to hold off on updating the code repository but this is the direction I am moving in so I am keeping the project up to date.
+I've also cleaned up a lot of the template code and fixed a lot of bugs in the website and collector.
+As this gets closer to an official release I will post more detailed documentation on how things work.
+I am planning on using InnoSetup for windows to build an installable package for both the agent and server.
+I am not a Linux expert so and Linux development will come in a later release.

+So what has been done/ported?
+The main framework for the site has been moved over.
+Pages are there but many are blank.
+The event engine and collector are both working.
+On the website, I have built a simple cookie/session authentication system.
+There is room for improvement here but it is working.
+The website runs as a Windows service.
+Currently off the default 8080 port.
+SSL will be configured later.
+No need for Apache, IIS, etc. :)

+Time for sleep.
+So much more coding left to do...

 10/01/2018 - One of the main points of building this app was to make it user friendly.
 I think I sadly failed when I incorporated Django.
 It's a wonderful framework but I'm not sure I can make a simple deployable package using it.
 I know how to make it work but I can see someone who is not a Python coder banging their head on the wall trying to get it to work.
 For this reason I'm backpeddling.
 I have been working with CherryPy all day and I may go this route if I can get authentication and authorization working.
-It is a huge and painful rewrite but it make the app so much easier for end users (maybe a little harder for me).
+It is a huge and painful rewrite but it makes the app so much easier for end users (maybe a little harder for me).

 10/01/2018 - Linked to notifications page.
 Minor changes.